DediData/services-json/README.md

 Services-Json
 ======

-## Converts to and from JSON format
+## Better Convert to and from JSON format in PHP (json encode, json decode)

 JSON (JavaScript Object Notation) is a lightweight data-interchange format.
 It is easy for humans to read and write.
 It is easy for machines